rhussain30/gradebook/README.md

 # C Sharp Grade Book
 A computing project which is used to allows one to sort and grades using databases (namely phpMyAdmin and SQL Server Management Studio).
-Allows multiple accounts with different priorites; teachers may only edit or delete grades, while sudents may only add grades.
+Allows multiple accounts with different priorites; teachers may only edit or delete grades, while students may only add grades.

 Made with C#.